Three Ways To Get Your Videos Noticed Online

-Video marketing is becoming one of the most popular and effective forms of advertising.
+Along with SEO about which you can refer this site which is good information for noobies, Video marketing is becoming one of the most popular and effective forms of advertising.
 It has been found that, in terms of effectiveness, video comes out the winner over written articles and even images.
 With busy lives and short attention spans these days, many consumers are looking for short and engaging messages that they can digest within just a minute or two, and videos provide that.

 As a Career Coach, I began integrating videos into my marketing strategy last fall when LinkedIn introduced the ability to upload and share videos.
 The most obvious appeal with this method is that it’s completely free (no marketing budget needed!) and effective.

 At the same time that I began experimenting with LinkedIn videos, I began trying Facebook Live broadcasts as well.
 I would encourage you to start with whichever platform you are most comfortable with, but then eventually explore both.
 Personally, I felt more comfortable experimenting with prerecorded videos before going to live ones!

 My most successful video was titled How To Write A Killer LinkedIn Summary (Even If You’re Not a Great Writer), which garnered attention from people all over the world and allowed me to secure my first international client!
 All from a four-minute video.